 In a couple of her sessions Lily gave her dad the Pause paddle and we acknowledged that dad might need a Pause!
 Pauses are not normally taken on behalf of another but with a young child I like to give some space to how perceptive little one’s can be about us adults!
 We can at least consider if Lily was intuitively right about dad needing a pause, and dad might be curious about whether or not he needs to pause more too.

-Children really take quickly to the Pause – they get it.
-They may not actually pick up the Pause paddle, but it does given them explicit permission to rest anytime they want to.
-Children of all ages will often begin to take short rest periods that are completely out of character.
-E.g. resting on a parent, lying on the mat with a blanket, etc. Some kids have such buzzed nervous systems from medical interventions (e.g. Pitocin, inductions, sped up procedures, etc), or stresses, that they are unable to unwind and rest very much at all.
-It can be a challenge to get them to wind down, and therefore to sleep.
-Adults role-modeling pauses can really help.
-Giving our children permission to rest, staying calm and making it easy, has great benefits for our young one’s, and it usually rubs of on the parents too.
-Good for everyone!
+Children really take quickly to the Pause.
+They may not actually pick up the Pause paddle or say I need a Pause but it does given them explicit permission to rest anytime they want to and they often do rest when it would not be normal behavior for them to do so.
+Children of all ages will often begin to take short rest periods that are completely out of character, E.g. resting on a parent, lying on the mat with a blanket, etc. Some kids have such buzzed nervous systems from medical interventions (e.g. Pitocin, inductions, sped up medical procedures during birth, etc), or stresses held in their systems that they have been unable to unwind, and that have prevented them from resting very much at all.
+It can be a challenge to get them to wind down and therefore to sleep.
+Adults around them role-modeling Pauses can really help.
+Giving our children permission to rest and staying calm inside of ourselves has great benefits for our young one’s and it usually rubs of on the parents too so that’s good for everyone!